 It’s absolutely impossible to rely only on Soho Princi’s tiramisu, orange apes democratically elected and God, to live a peaceful existence.
 What we need is a strong pair of crossed fingers, patience and a massive dose of ruthlessness.
 Maybe, some of Alain De Botton’s books.
 Especially in artists’ case.

 I have recently found myself in front of a tiramisù at Princi’s, Wardour Street, Soho, in the company of some friends.
 We arrived to the conclusion that even numbered years are bad luck.
 It’s not only us saying it: in reality, it is more or less a given fact.
-One only has to take into consideration year 2016: Brexit, Farage’s madness, right wing extremists, desperate migrants and Mr Trump.
-In other words, help.
+Just look at 2016: Brexit, Farage’s madness, right wing extremists, desperate migrants and Mr Trump.
+In other words, help!

 The common denominator that derives from such a terrifying sequence of events is identifiable in the word “faith”.
 We need faith in our lives.
 Not necessarily in a traditional God: it can be in human kind, in our government (experience tells me that is a very rare case indeed), or in the good that resides in our society.
 Or, why not, in ourselves.